kajahno/ansible-tutorial/source/md/prerequisites/terminology.md

 #### Roles

-Contain a set of grouped tasks data that can be reused in many plays.
+Contain a set of grouped tasks that can be reused in many plays.
 On the list above the roles presented are: `common` and `webservers`.

 Focusing on the `roles` directory for a moment, let's point out some things:
-* The minimum set of directories that you need for any Ansible role, using the role `common` as an example, is:
+* The minimum set of directories that you need for an Ansible role, using the role `common` as an example, is:
     ```
     roles
     └── common